-First, we leverage domain knowledge during the simulation to encode key data (e.g., route map, route announcements, and RIBs) as vectors and matrices, which are data-oblivious data structures.
+First, we leverage domain knowledge during the simulation to encode key data (e.g., route map, route announcements, and RIBs) as vectors and matrices, which are dataoblivious data structures.
 As such, subroutines of Algorithm 1 (e.g., Import, Compare and Export) can be rewritten as operations of linear scans of these data structures.
 Second, for each conditional statement (i.e., if) in Algorithm 1, we let DO-simulation execute both branches to ensure that the execution of these statements is also data-oblivious.
 As an example, we illustrate our design using the oblivious prioritycompare algorithm, a simple component in DO-Simulation that decides which route has a higher priority, in Algorithm 2.
-More examples of key components in DO-Simulation can be found in our technical report [31].
+More examples of key components in DO-Simulation can be found in our technical report [31]

 Accelerating the simulation.
 Making an algorithm into an SMPC version would cause high overhead.
 As such, we leverage the design of FASTPLANE [22] to accelerate DO-Simulation.
 The key idea is to let ASes with global optimal route announcements send their updates first.
 For monotonic networks, this design can generate the data plane efficiently by choosing a proper propagation order.
-However, FASTPLANE can not be applied in networks that are not monotonic.
-It is because the route withdrawal will occur when simulating according to the propagation order mentioned above and FASTPLANE does not implement the withdrawal operation.
-To support the non-monotonic networks, we implement the route withdrawal operation on top of FASTPLANE.
-We note that in rare
+However, FAST-PLANE can not be applied in networks that are not monotonic.
+It is because the route withdrawal will occur when simulating according to the propagation order mentioned above Interdomain Network Configuration Verification of InCV, compared with the non-SMPC version.